that1noob/that1noob/README.md

   * How to use GitHub :^)
   * NodeJS to make a Discord bot
   * C++ for school
-  * Unity Engine and/or Unreal Engine
+  * Unity Engine and might go to Unreal Engine
+  * Blender
   * Embedded hardware

 Projects I want to start making: